Piercel2022/blog_app2/README.md

-## Blog App - processing data in models
+## Blog App - Controllers
-Now it's time to set up the models.
-To start with, I have tables for Users, Posts, Comments, and Likes, which means I need a model for each one.
-After creating the models, I will then insert the data by using those models
+We setup for this project, the controllers for the blog
 ## Built With

 - Major languages:Ruby, Javascript, HTML & CSS